Table of Contents[Hide][Show]

 Taking Milk Thistle to Treat Liver Disease

 Related to the daisy and ragweed family, the milk thistle plant is said to be effective in improving liver health.
-It’s also known to prevent liver problems like fatty liver disease, hepatitis, cirrhosis, and issues with the gallbladder.
+It’s also known to prevent liver problems like fatty liver disease, fibrosis, hepatitis, cirrhosis, and issues with the gallbladder.

 - Heavy Metals